ephraimduncan/how-to-nextjs/README.md

 We can also navigate between the pages to see that the style is affecting the whole application snd view the changes from browser.
 Everything is working 🎉.
 You can take a break now, you have come a really long way.

-## Pre-rendering and Data Fetching
+## Pre-Rendering and Data Fetching

 Rendering in modern web applications is the conversion of the JSX into the HTML representation of our UI.
 Where and when rendering happens determines the type of rendering method.